Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

     ![Foreign currency wizard - Individual](../../Assets/Screenshots/RetailSuiteAccounting/Book/ForeignCurrencyWizard02.png "[Foreign currency wizard - Individual]")

 - *Posting date*
 Enter the corresponding posting date.

   > [Info] You can type in the posting date or use the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) icon.

 - [BACK]
-  This button is greyed out, as there is no previous step.
+This button is inactive, as there is no previous step.

 [comment]: <> (Comment added in the BUGS document for improvement, e.g. "ABBRECHEN/CANCEL" button instead, like in Saldovortrag function)

 - [CONTINUE]
 Click this button to proceed to the next step.

+**Account selection**

 ![Foreign currency wizard - Account selection](../../Assets/Screenshots/RetailSuiteAccounting/Book/ForeignCurrencyWizard03.png "[Foreign currency wizard - Account selection]")